 And my sommelier friend’s wines are all made with unbelievably painstaking care and passion.
 Yet most bottles will most likely be enjoyed by people who wouldn’t know a focused palette of black currant and hints of cassis from a complex nose of violets, mint, and white pepper.
 Or Riunite on ice, for that matter.

-Does this mean the struggle you went through earning your or building your business is for naught?
+Does this mean the struggle you went through earning your or is for naught?
 Of course not.
 Just like the noble fight those little roots put up to get through the soil, your travails not only made you capable but provided you with a heroic story that the world wants to hear.

-Because as we've said so many times before, a good brand makes people feel good.
+Because as we’ve said so many times before, a good makes people feel good.
 But a great brand makes people feel good about themselves.

 A Great Brand on Cyber Monday